vestrel00/contacts-android/howto/howto-integrate-custom-data.md

 Again, in order for your custom data to be shown in the Contacts app, you must also provide a sync adapter implementation.
 For more info, read [How do I sync contact data across devices?](/howto/howto-sync-contact-data.md)

+## Summary of limitations

+To reiterate, this library does not provide a remote server or sync adapters to interface with that server.
+This library provides create (insert), read (query), update, and delete (CRUD) APIs for pretty, type-safe, and well-documented read and write operations on all data kinds, including custom data.

+This means that if you do not implement your own sync adapter for your custom data, then you will NOT be able to do the following;

+- sync your custom data across devices.
+- show your custom data in AOSP and [Google Contacts][google-contacts] apps, and other Contacts apps that show custom data from other apps.

+You may still do creative things with custom data without sync adapters as long as you understand these limitations.

+This library provides CRUD API integration with custom data with no sync adapters;

+- `customdata-gender`
+- `customdata-handlename`

+Also provided are CRUD API integration with custom data from other apps that do have sync adapters;

+- `customdata-googlecontacts`

+> Please update the above list whenever adding new custom data modules.

 [google-contacts]: https://play.google.com/store/apps/details?id=com.google.android.contacts
 [contacts-xml]: https://developer.android.com/guide/topics/providers/contacts-provider#ContactsFile